IIITLucknowSWEngg/CSAICSABTeam008/URD.md

 - **Third-party Integrations**: The platform may rely on third-party services for file storage, real-time messaging, or authentication.
 - **User Devices**: Users are expected to access Concord from various devices such as PCs, tablets, and smartphones.

+## **10. Stakeholder Input**

+The following summarizes insights from interview clips with stakeholders and target users.
+These interviews provided context on user needs, expectations, and pain points.

+---

+### **Interview 1: Student Group Project Collaboration**

+- **Stakeholder**: University Student (Sophomore, Tech-savvy)
+- **Key Insight**:
+  > "I want to create a server for group projects, where we can organize notes, share assignments, and hold discussions without getting lost in email threads."

+- **Highlighted Requirements**:
+  - Server creation for team projects.
+  - Ability to share notes and files.
+  - Role permissions for students to manage tasks.

+---

+### **Interview 2: Content Creator's Use Case**

+- **Stakeholder**: Content Creator (YouTuber, Active Social Media User)
+- **Key Insight**:
+  > "I’m looking for a space to share exclusive content with my subscribers, assign them different levels of access, and foster community discussions."

+- **Highlighted Requirements**:
+  - Subscriber-based access permissions.
+  - Real-time chat with media-sharing capabilities.
+  - Notifications for events/updates.

+---

+### **Interview 3: Professional Project Collaboration**

+- **Stakeholder**: Tech Professional (Team Leader)
+- **Key Insight**:
+  > "We need a secure and efficient space for teams to collaborate on project documentation, have regular discussions, and even schedule meetings."

+- **Highlighted Requirements**:
+  - Secure communication with end-to-end encryption.
+  - Video and voice calling for meetings.
+  - Document sharing and server activity logs.

+---

+### **Interview 4: Admin & Moderation Needs**

+- **Stakeholder**: Community Manager (Server Admin with team leadership experience)
+- **Key Insight**:
+  > "Admin tools should allow moderation, banning bad actors, and controlling server activity.
+Managing user roles efficiently is critical."

+- **Highlighted Requirements**:
+  - Admin tools for user moderation.
+  - Ability to manage roles, permissions, and server abuse.
+  - Intuitive admin dashboard.

 ## 10. Conclusion
 This URD outlines the necessary features and functionalities expected by Concord's end users, setting the stage for further detailed requirements and design phases.